Skip to navigation Skip to content

 • Takes a careful history to identify any past or present symptoms that might be caused by MS.

-In many instances, medical history and neurologic exam provide enough evidence to meet the diagnostic criteria.
+In many instances, medical history and a neurologic exam provide enough evidence to meet the diagnostic criteria.
 Other tests are used to confirm the diagnosis or to identify other possible causes of the symptoms or neurological exam findings.

 Blood tests